ojuuji/rbmerge/www/help/readme.md

 When there are more than one color in the group, number of colors is appended to the number of parts.
 For example, "5 in 2 colors".
 Only unique colors are counted.
 For example, molds with the same color will not increase this number.
 So it may be less than the number of parts listed in `Colors` column.

-For example, the following group has five combinations of the partnum+color in the `Colors` column, but there are only three unique colors:
+For example, the following group has five part_num/color combinations in the `Colors` column, but there are only three unique colors:

 ![Example when number of unique colors is less than total number of colors](../images/example_uniq_colors_lt_total.png)